Wedding planning is filled with many do’s and don’t, but there are things that lots of brides clearly regret not doing at their wedding.

 Yes, the wedding heels are nice, but you will feel so much better slipping into something more forgiving for the reception.

-@BellabBelleShoes via Instagrami
+@BellabBelleShoes via Instagrami PIN IT

 So go for something less stylish, but more comfortable.
 Elegant lace ballet flats or mary janes are just perfect after the ceremony is over.